-Net cash used in operating activities for the three months ended March 31, 2021 was driven primarily by the following uses of cash:
+Net cash used in operating activities for the six months ended June 30, 2021 was driven primarily by the following uses of cash:

-- our net loss of \$21.0 million; - a \$3.8 million change in deferred revenue due to the recognition of revenue under our collaboration agreements; - a \$3.7 million change in accrued expenses and other current liabilities; and - a \$2.0 million change in accounts payable.
+- our net loss of \$43.6 million; - a \$6.3 million change in deferred revenue due to the recognition of revenue under our collaboration agreements; - a \$1.7 million change in accounts receivable related to our collaboration agreements; - a \$1.3 million change in accounts payable; and - · a \$1.2 million change in prepaid expense and other assets.

-These were offset by the following non-cash expense and source of cash:
+These were offset by non-cash expenses of \$11.4 million, which primarily consisted of stock-based compensation expense of \$9.1 million.

-- a \$3.8 million of non-cash expense related to stock compensation expense; and - a \$0.8 million change in accounts receivable.

-Net cash used in operating activities for the three months ended March 31, 2020 was driven primarily by the following uses of cash:
+Net cash used in operating activities for the six months ended June 30, 2020 was driven primarily by the following uses of cash:

-- our net loss of \$11.9 million; - a \$3.0 million change in deferred revenue due to the recognition of revenue under our collaboration agreements; - a \$2.1 million change in accounts payable; and - a \$1.3 million change in accrued expenses and other current liabilities.
+- our net loss of \$22.7 million: - a \$4.1 million change in deferred revenue due to the recognition of revenue under our collaboration agreements; - a \$3.9 million change in accounts receivable related to our collaboration agreements; and a \$1.7 million change in accounts payable.